 We'll discuss how users can update their own tracking status (forms) below.
 In addition to editing tracking preference on a one-off basis (above), you can make adjustments in bulk via API or CSV import (mentioned below).

-HOW DOES TRACKING PREFERENCES IMPACT MY ANALYTICS AND CLICKSTREAM?
-Note that subscribers who opt out of tracking opens, clicks, forwards, shares, clickstream, and Google Analytics will not show in your reporting for those metrics.
+- How do tracking preferences impact analytics and clickstream?
+Note that subscribers who opt out of tracking opens, clicks, shares, clickstream, and Google Analytics will not show in your reporting for those metrics.
 When reviewing analytics, keep in mind the percentage of subscribers you have whose behavioral data you may not see.

 2. Export Contact Data